Splunk Cloud Platform

 • If you have datasets in Amazon S3 that are composed entirely of AWS CloudTrail data, you can let Splunk software create AWS Glue tables for you.

-• If you have datasets in Amazon S3 that are composed of data with other source types, such as VPC Flow Log data or Amazon Route 53 data, you can manually create AWS Glue tables for those datasets.
+• If you have datasets in Amazon S3 that are composed of data with other source types, such as VPC Flow Log data or a proprietary dataset, you must create AWS Glue tables for those datasets.

 Let Splunk software create AWS Glue tables that represent AWS CloudTrail datasets